svjack/HunyuanVideoGP/README.md

 ```bash
 python gradio_server.py --fastest
 ```
-Please note that the first sampling step of the first video generation will talke two minutes to perform the compilation.
+Please note that the first sampling step of the first video generation will take two minutes to perform the compilation.
 Consecutive generations will be very fast unless you trigger a new compilation by changing the resolution, duration of the video or add / remove loras.

 For these two switches to work you will need to install Triton and Sage attention.